nghttp2/nghttp2/README.rst

       ]
     }

-The output is JSON object.
-It should include ``cases`` key and its value is an array of JSON object, which has at least following keys:
+The output is a JSON object.
+It should include a ``cases`` key and its value is an array of JSON objects, which has at least following keys:

 seq
-    The index of header set in the input.
+    The index of the header set in the input.

 headers
-    The JSON array includes decompressed name/value pairs.
+    A JSON array that includes decompressed name/value pairs.

 wire
-    The compressed header block in hex string.
+    The compressed header block as a hex string.

 header_table_size
     The header table size adjusted before inflating compressed header